What is Attendance Allowance

 • Supervision to avoid danger to themselves or others

 Bodily functions are personal things such as getting up from bed or a chair, dressing, keeping clean, eating, drinking, communicating or help with medication.
+Collectively we can call this 'personal care'.
 In fact this includes anything to do with your body and how it works.
 For example, you may be able to dress yourself but unable to get the clothes yourself - this would be reasonable if needed to help you to dress.

 The word "reasonable" is important.
 The attention you require need only be reasonably required not medically required.
 Also, you don't have to prove you get the help; you need to show that the help is reasonably needed.

-You do not have to have someone who stays with you as a carer or helper.
+You do not have to have someone who stays with you as a carer or helper to be paid attendance allowance.
 Frequent means a few times a day, not just once or twice.

 Sometimes attention can be supervision and supervision, attention.
 For example someone could give attention to intervene in case you have an accident - this would also count as supervision.